Eleanor Schofield: Career

 She studied the composition of the cannonballs in an effort to better preserve them.
 The cannonballs were produced in bulk, but subjected to different conservation methods and environments.
 When chlorine from salt gets inside the archaeological iron it becomes corrosive.
 The Mary Rose Trust keeps 900 of the cannonballs preserved in high pH water to slows down corrosion.
 She works with University College London and the National Physical Laboratory to study other pollutants in artefacts.
 She hopes that understanding the corrosion of iron will inform future conservation.

-She was selected as one of the Royal Society of Chemistry 175 Faces of Chemistry in 2015.
+Schofield was selected as one of the Royal Society of Chemistry 175 Faces of Chemistry in 2015.
 In 2016, 471 years after the Mary Rose sank, Schofield was involved with the reopening of the ship to the public.
 In 2016 she delivered a public lecture at the Royal Society of Chemistry public lecture on Conserving a Tudor Collection.
 She was a speaker at the 2017 New Scientist Live.
 Schofield is an honorary Professor at the University of Kent.

+In 2025 she was elected a Fellow of the Royal Academy of Engineering.